astiusa/node-voisus/docs/services.md

 ### getServices(callback)

-This function returns the services of the voisus server.
+This function returns the services object of the voisus server.

 __Arguments__